 Please email firstname.lastname@example.org or telephone 020 447 6293 to make an appointment.

-Many resources are available in ZSL Library and no appointment is necessary to use these, however if you are a ZSL member please bring your membership card.
-Non-members will need proof of address and photographic ID if you are not already a member of ZSL.
+Many resources are available in ZSL Library and Archives, please contact us in advance of your visit.
+If you are a ZSL member please bring your membership card.
+Non-members will need proof of address and photographic ID.

 Use our online catalogue to find more detailed information about specific items in our holdings.
 It also contains links to relevant online resources:

-Enjoy reading the Journal of Zoology Virtual issue celebrating Wallace one of the greatest zoologists of all time!
+Enjoy reading the Journal of Zoology Virtual Issue in celebration of Alfred Russel Wallace one of the greatest zoologists of all time!

 Select a blog